rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 ### 8.1 Http client, unsecured and secured

-On **client side**, Tapir will allow to interact as client, is a very straightforward way:
+On the **client side**, Tapir will allow to interact as client, is a very straightforward way:

 ```scala
  Button(